 Here’s the short story on so-called natural flea shampoos—they don’t work consistently and they could hurt your cat.
 They’re typically made from essential oils, which can be helpful when used on other animals, including dogs, but can make your cat very sick.

 Essential oils are primarily composed of hydrocarbons and terpenoids.
-Cats are deficient in glucuronidase, an enzyme that allows the liver to filter out these potential toxins.
+The problem is cats are deficient in glucuronidase, an enzyme that allows the liver to filter out these potential toxins.

 Without this enzyme working to process the terpenoids absorbed by the body, they’ll start to build up and could make your cat sick.